SandroMachado/GoodToGo_Swift/README.md

 Good To Go Swift
 -----

-The intent of this project is to have a place where I can have all my app connected, and separeted and the same time; and also a place where I could easily try new things without loose to much time connections things, and class's or extension I could neeed
+The intent of this project is to have a place where I can have all my (swift) apps connected, and separeted and the same time; and also a place where I could easily try new things without loose to much time connections things, making class's or extension I could neeed do to a fast project/demo.

 <p align="center">
 <img src="https://github.com/ricardopsantos/GoodToGo_Swift/blob/master/G2GLogo.png">